DishanSamuel/Mansyc/README.md

 ## Usage

-1. setting up the text file listing startup & essential services required:
+1. setting up the text file listing startup & essential services required:<br>
    THERE ARE TWO .txt FILES => normalser.txt (used in quiting services)
                             => startup.txt   (used in starting services)